Premier League news: Mohamed Salah, Kevin De Bruyne, Romelu Lukaku... too many good players have left Chelsea, says Gullit | Goal.com

 Gullit feels the new faith in youth is a big turnaround for the club that saw players like Romelu Lukaku, Kevin De Bruyne and Mohamed Salah leave because of a lack of first-team opportunities, only to become stars elsewhere.

-“I'm glad the young players finally get the chance,” Gullit told Goal.
+“I'm glad the young players finally get the chance,” Gullit, who is currently working as a host on football show Streetkings in Jail, told Goal.

 “With players like Mo Salah, Kevin De Bruyne and Romelu Lukaku, there have been too many good players leaving the club because they got the feeling their time would never come through at Chelsea.”